 Trey has strong ties to the Northern Kentucky/Greater Cincinnati region and is very active in civic and charitable organizations.
-He resides in Boone County, Kentucky, with his wife, Nancy, and their daughters, Alex and Kate.
+Trey and his wife, Nancy, reside in Boone County, Kentucky, and have two daughters, Alex and Kate.

 Trey is admitted to practice law in Kentucky and Ohio only, and he will practice under the supervision of D.C.
 Bar members.